telerik/blazor-docs/components/treeview/data-binding/load-on-demand.md

             }

             int itemIdentifier = currProduct.Id;

             // in a similar fashion, you can identify the item that was just expanded through its properties
             // in this example, we will hardcode some data and logic for brevity
             // in a real case, you would probably await a remote endpoint/service

-            if (itemIdentifier == 2) // simulate no data for a certain node - the second in our example {
+            if (itemIdentifier > 6) // simulate no data for certain nodes {
                 currProduct.HasChildren = false; // remove the expand icon from the node